Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-Next, the user inspects the generated policy, using their domain knowledge of the application's privacy requirements: \begin{itemize} \item A policy that is too broad can indicate that the application may access unauthorized data (i.e., an access-control bug).
-The user can investigate the queries that yielded a too-broad view using inputs logged by concolic execution (\Cref{sec:implementation:tool}) and modify the application if appropriate. \item A policy that is too tight can be \emph{broadened} to reveal more data.
-This may simplify the policy---by removing filters or by replacing multiple views with a single broader one. \name supports iterative policy broadening: The user adds a broader view into the policy, re-invokes pruning (Step~\ref{step:prune}) to remove now-redundant views, and repeats~(\Cref{sec:eval:broaden}). \end{itemize} Once satisfied, the user can optionally enforce the policy to ensure the application's current and future compliance.
+Next, the user inspects the generated policy, using their domain knowledge of the application's privacy requirements: \begin{itemize} \item A policy that is too broad can indicate an access-control bug.
+The user can investigate the queries that yielded a too-broad view using inputs logged by concolic execution (\Cref{sec:implementation}) and modify the application if appropriate. \item A policy that is too tight can be \emph{broadened} to permit more intended data accesses.
+This may simplify the policy by removing filters or by replacing multiple views with a single one. \name assists with policy broadening: The user adds a broader view to the policy, either before or after view pruning, and then invokes pruning (Step~\ref{step:prune}) to automatically remove now-redundant views~(\Cref{sec:eval:broaden}). \end{itemize} Once satisfied, the user can optionally enforce the policy to ensure the application's current and future compliance.